Turntable Cartridge Alignment Protractor PDF – Download & Print

 Cartridge Alignment Protractor PDF: Introduction

-Now let’s dive into the 4 quick and easy steps to align a cartridge on your turntable with this tool.
+Now, let’s get started with 4 quick and easy steps to align a cartridge on your turntable.

 1. Find your turntable Pivot to Spindle Distance (Effective Length – Stylus Overhang)

-Most turntable manufacturers provide this mounting distance in their user manuals.
-They may specify it directly or indirectly by indicating the tonearm’s effective length and the cartridge stylus tip overhang.
+Before generating your protractor, it’s crucial to determine the precise tonearm pivot-to-spindle distance for accurate alignment.
+Most turntable manufacturers provide this in their user manuals, either directly or by specifying the tonearm’s effective length and cartridge stylus tip overhang.

-Tonearm Pivot to Spindle Distance = Tonearm Effective Length – Stylus Tip Overhang
+Pivot to Spindle Distance = Effective Tonearm Length – Stylus Overhang

 - Acoustic Signature Double X 2019: 222mm